You are here: Urology Textbook > Signs and symptoms > Proteinuria

 - Protein electrophoresis of urine and serum

-- Urography or computed tomography of urinary organs, if postrenal proteinuria is suspected.
+- Intravenous urography or computed tomography of urinary organs if postrenal proteinuria is suspected.

 - Immun-electrophoresis, if Bence Jones proteinuria is suspected